 - Be sure to include moderate exercise in your daily routine

 - Manage your blood sugar

 Eating right means a lot of things – it means that you should eat moderately, eat on time and eat the right things.
-To lose weight, many resort to starving themselves and skipping meals, only to binge a few hours or days after.
+To lose weight, many resorts to starving themselves and skipping meals, only to binge a few hours or days after.
 However, our bodies do not operate that way.
-That often just results to weight cycling or the rapid losing then re- gaining of one’s weight.
+That often just results in weight cycling or the rapid loss then re-gaining of one’s weight.
 Moderation is always the secret.
 But of course, moderately eating the wrong food will not do you any good.
 If you were cautious about your pre-operation diet to avoid gallbladder attacks, you should treat your lack of gallbladder as a condition that needs as much care as before removing it.
 This is always true, but even more so for the first few months after gallbladder surgery.

 It also means being aware of your blood sugar levels, keeping them balanced, and not letting them get too low or too high.
 Have your glucose levels checked by your doctor.
 To oversimplify, balancing blood sugar requires eating no sugar or refined carbohydrates and eating small frequent meals.

 Make sure you have all the vitamins and minerals your body needs.
 Some may think that eating less would automatically cause weight loss, but the lack of some vitamins and minerals will actually contribute to weight gain.
 Having low levels of iron, magnesium, vitamin D, and vitamin B12 can alter your metabolism, drain your energy and compromise your immune system.
 Stay away from processed, high-sodium, high cholesterol, and sugar-loaded foods.
 Fresh and organic fruits and vegetables, low grain, and lean proteins may often give us our needed daily dose of vitamins.